 Les Carrières des Capucins is a medieval limestone quarry located under the Cochin Hospital, on the site of the former Capuchin Novitiate.
-The remains of this interesting network of galleries, 1.2 km long, are approximately 18m below the ground and cover part of the above Boulevard Port-Royal, the Cochin Hospital, and Rue de la Santé in Paris 5, 13 and 14.
+The remains of this interesting network of galleries, 1.2 km long, are approximately 18m below the ground and cover part of the above Boulevard Port-Royal, the Cochin Hospital, and Rue de la Santé in Paris 5, 13, and 14 Arrondissements.

 This unusual and rather confidential Paris underground tour, done under the light of a torch, unveils part of the city’s exceptional industrial heritage – the world of underground quarries – and some interesting curiosities.

 The meeting point is in front of Cochin Hospital, in the 14th District of Paris.
-Here, we are not far from the Catacombs of Paris, the most popular underground tour.
+Here, we are not far from the Catacombs of Paris.

 The visit to Les Carrières des Capucins starts climbing down some 200 steps.
-We are going to walk 18 meters below the streets of Paris, with a temperature of 13C° and 95% humidity so a jacket or a pullover + sturdy shoes are recommended.
+Visitors will walk 18 meters below the streets of Paris, with a temperature of 13C° and 95% humidity, so a jacket or a pullover + sturdy shoes are recommended.

 Paris underground was a reflection of the city above ground.
-This means that the underground galleries followed the same plot as the Parisian streets and they had the same kind of street signs than on the surface.
-While some old streets disappeared due to the Haussmannian works, they still exist underground with their original street signs from the 18th and 19th centuries.
+This means that the underground galleries followed the same plot as the Parisian streets, and they had the same kind of street signs as on the surface.
+While some streets of Medieval Paris disappeared forever due to the Haussmannian works, they still exist underground with their original street signs from the 18th and 19th centuries.

-In the picture above we can see Rue des Capucins.
-This street disappeared on the surface but it still exists underground.
-To help with navigation, the street signs were positioned according to the cardinal points just like on the surface.
+In the picture above, you can see the Rue des Capucins.
+This street disappeared on the surface a long time ago, but it still exists underground.
+To help with navigation, the street signs were positioned according to the cardinal points, just like on the surface.

 Stone Inscriptions (and a Couple of Fleur de Lis)

-During the visit, we can see different stone inscriptions.
-Some stones had, for example, the Quarry Inspector’s monogram while others talk about different events happening in the city.
+During the underground tour, visitors can see different stone inscriptions.
+Some stones have, for example, the Quarry Inspector’s monogram, while others talk about different events happening in the city.

-During the French Revolution, some carved stones were intentionally damaged to erase the Fleur de Lis, the symbol of monarchy.
-However, a couple of Fleur de Lis survived and we can still see them hidden in the galleries of the Quarry.
-Can you find the Fleur de Lis on the picture below?
+During the French Revolution, some carved stones were intentionally damaged to erase the Fleur de Lis, the symbol of monarchy in France.
+However, a couple of Fleur de Lis survived, and visitors can still see them hidden in the galleries of the quarry.
+Can you find one of the few surviving Fleur de Lis in Paris in the picture below?

 Other Curious Things

 This Paris underground tour is full of interesting sights and quirky curiosities.
-There is, for example, the Capuchins Fountain (1810), which was used to measure the water table in this area and visitors still can see the carved scale with the metric system.
+There is, for example, the Capuchins Fountain (1810), which was used to measure the water table in this area.
+Visitors can still see the carved scale with the metric system.

-This water basin was the first underground monument to be classed as a Historical Monument in France (1990) while the ensemble of Les Carrières des Capucins was classed as a Historical Monument later in 1999.
+This water basin was the first underground monument to be listed as a Historical Monument in France (1990), while the ensemble of Les Carrières des Capucins was listed as a Historical Monument later in 1999.

-The picture below shows an inspection well (1841) and during the visit, it is also possible to see some of the former extraction wells.
+The picture below shows an inspection well (1841).
+During the visit, it is also possible to see some of the former extraction wells.